 Crossing Guard: Maintains the safe crossing of skiers through the race course when safe to do so.
 (Only required for races on Baron's Run)

 Head Set: Communicates with timing regarding the safe crossing of skiers through the race course.
 (Only required for races on Baron's Run)

 Non-skier Jobs: Workers who do not ski can help in the following capacities:

-Registration, Timing, Announcer, Scoreboard, Food Table, Finish Referee, Finish Hand Timer or Gatekeeper on bottom section of course.
+Registration, Timing, Announcer, Scoreboard, Finish Referee, Finish Hand Timer or Gatekeeper on bottom section of course.